 During this period of increased uncertainty, NSW Treasury continues to work alongside TCorp to closely monitor and manage the risk exposures of the State's investment funds.
-TCorp is set to begin the transition of its funds management to using a Total Portfolio Approach from 2020-21 to optimise the construction and management of these portfolios.
+TCorp continues the transition of its funds management to using a Total Portfolio Approach to optimise the construction and management of these portfolios.
+The NGF, NIFF and SAHF have now transitioned to the Total Portfolio Approach.
 This approach facilitates a more systematic diversification of risk within each portfolio, allowing the State to better manage its total risk exposure across the various asset classes under investment.